Sydney River McDonald's murders: Community response

-The murders put Sydney into the spotlight as this became a news story worldwide.
+The murders put Sydney into the spotlight as this became a national news story.
 The restaurant was in the shopping district of Sydney River on Kings Road.
-It reopened two weeks later, with restaurant sales reaching former levels within a year.
-The building was demolished in 2000 and moved down the road to a more accessible location.
-The site of the former McDonald's is currently an empty lot.
+It reopened on May 14, 1992, after RCMP officers and psychologists accompanied staff in a walk-through.
+The restaurant was demolished in 2000 and moved down the road to a more accessible location.

 Trial and sentence

 MacNeil and Wood were sentenced to life imprisonment with 25 years before parole eligibility.
 Muise received 20 years before parole eligibility.

 Parole dispositions

 On March 29, 2011, the National Parole Board announced their decision to grant Muise day parole.
 A member stated: "Given the significant and real progress you have made over the years, your case management team is of the opinion that the probability that you commit a crime after your release is low."
 He received full parole on November 22, 2012.

 On December 29, 2022, McNeil was granted day parole.
 The National Parole Board had rejected an application for parole by Wood earlier that year, claiming he was "too high a risk to reoffend".
+On March 28, 2024, McNeil was granted full parole based on a "low to moderate" risk of reoffending, under the condition that he is prohibited from re-entering Nova Scotia unless permitted.